Instant Pot Chilli Con Carne

 Is Chili Con Carne a Mexican Dish?

 This appears to be a hot discussion point.
 This recipe uses beans, which for some reason you will probably not find in a Texan chili con carne.

 I personally consider this a bit strange when you think that beans are pretty much a staple part of Mexican food, much like they are in Brazilian cooking.

 So for those who claim that chili con carne is a Texan dish, you must remember that, even though Texas was not Mexican for very long, Texas WAS Mexican before it became part of the USA in 1845.

 They may not have had the Instant Pot back then, but I am pretty sure they did eat beans in Mexico back then too.

-I’ll just leave that thought there 😉
+Not wanting to start a riot, but I’ll just leave that thought there 😉

 How to make Chili con Carne